-Navigating the Fourth of July fireworks with your cat requires some planning and groundwork.
+Navigating the 4th of July fireworks with your cat requires some planning and groundwork.
 The more steps you take in advance, the easier it will be for you both when the fireworks start.

 - Research local events: Look up the dates and times when you can expect to hear fireworks at your house.
 While you can’t always completely anticipate fireworks events, being prepared for the ones that are scheduled can ensure that you’re ready to help your cat through them.

-- Before the fireworks begin, consider spraying some cat pheromones in the area where your cat will be.
+- Cat pheromones: Before the fireworks begin, consider spraying some cat pheromones in the area where your cat will be.
 Pheromones can help relieve stress and make your cat feel secure.
-With a spray pheromone option, you can boost your cat’s confidence by spritzing the room he’ll retreat to.
+With a spray pheromone option, you can boost your cat’s confidence by spritzing the room they’ll retreat to.

-- Just before the fireworks start, consider putting your cat in the quietest area of the house, as long as it’s an area that he’s familiar with.
+- Place them in a safe spot: Just before the fireworks start, consider putting your cat in the quietest area of the house, as long as it’s an area they’re familiar with.
 This space will often be the basement.
 You can play some soft music or turn on some fans or an air conditioner to help drown out the noise of the fireworks.
 This is also the time to put on your cat’s ThunderShirt if you’ll be using one.

-- Some cats may seek you out for comfort when they’re scared, but it’s also likely that your cat will simply try to hide.
-Provide your cat with some safe hiding spots, like areas under furniture or cat beds and blankets that he can climb into.
+- Give your cat hiding spots: Some cats may seek you out for comfort when they’re scared, but it’s also likely that your cat will simply try to hide.
+Provide your cat with some safe hiding spots, like areas under furniture or cat beds and blankets that they can climb into.

-- Keep your family celebration quiet or move the party to a room where you won’t disturb your cat.
+- Don’t make too much unnecessary noise: Keep your family celebration quiet or move the party to a room where you won’t disturb your cat.

-If you have an indoor-outdoor cat, don’t wait until the last minute to bring him indoors.
-Instead, be prepared to bring your kitty in early, just in case you have trouble finding him.
-With your cat securely in your home, you can help prevent him from running away out of fear and potentially getting lost.
+If you have an indoor-outdoor cat, don’t wait until the last minute to bring them indoors.
+Instead, be prepared to bring your kitty in early, just in case you have trouble finding them.
+With your cat securely in your home, you can help prevent them from running away out of fear and potentially getting lost.
 Frightened animals get lost every year because of fireworks, so be completely certain that your cat is inside.

 When the fireworks start, your cat may run and hide.
-That’s a natural response, and if your cat feels safe under the bed or in the closet, then leave him where he is.
-Get your whole family in on the plan, including your kids, and make sure everyone knows that it’s important to leave your cat alone until he’s comfortable enough to come out again on his own.
+That’s a natural response, and if your cat feels safe under the bed or in the closet, then leave them where they are.
+Get your whole family in on the plan, including your kids, and make sure everyone knows that it’s important to leave your cat alone until they’re comfortable enough to come out again on their own.